 Omnichannel Marketing definitely goes a long way here.
 Your users don’t limit themselves to a particular device through the decision making process, why should you limit yourself when it comes to your marketing efforts.

 Customise your offers for the target segment in as much depth as possible.
 Use digital touchpoints and consumer insights to make informed decisions.
-Segmentation is a unique feature which every marketing tool must provide.
+User segmentation is a unique feature which every marketing tool must provide.
 Check out how we implement this feature for OYO here.

 Consumer Tech companies such as Xiaomi, Samsung have done a fantastic job in acquiring customers not just from tier 1 cities but also from tier 2 & 3 companies.
 It’s worthwhile to learn their strategies which can be applied in your domain.